esa-tu-darmstadt/graphene/README.md

 - Incomplete LU Factorization without fill-in (ILU0)

 The mixed precision iterative refinement solver is key to solving large systems of equations.
 Due to the lack of native double-precision support on the IPU, solvers must use single precision.
 The mixed precision iterative refinement solver uses double-word arithmetic for the solution vector and to compute its current residual.
 It iteratively minimizes the residual by calculating a correction vector using any of the other solvers in single precision.

+## Codegen performance discussion
+Issues:
+- Reduction vertices produce suboptimal code because they reload the accumulator from memory for every iteration.
+This could be fixed by reordering the loops so that the reduction is the innermost loop, and then using a variable to store the accumulator.
+- Use __builtin_assume to enable hardware loops where possible: TensorDSL lowering + solvers
+Positives:
+- Memset is utilized by the compiler if possible.